A deliciously thick, creamy mango and peach smoothie that is healthy and full of flavor – the perfect smoothie recipe for breakfast or snack!

-Ingredients for Mango Peach Smoothie
+Ingredients for Peach Mango Breakfast Smoothie

 - Peach - You’ll need one large peach or two small ones.
 You can also use frozen peaches if they are not in season.

-- Milk - I've used unsweetened almond milk in this smoothie, but you can use dairy, oat, soy, coconut, or any kind you like.
+- Milk - I've used unsweetened almond milk in this smoothie, but you can use dairy, oat, coconut, soy, or any kind you like.

 How to Make Mango Peach Smoothie